NarcAle/FOOL/README.md

 # FOOL

 This is an University project.
-It is a compiler for an higher-order language without object orientation
+It is a customized compiler for an higher-order language without object orientation